2026-04-17

 That's the goal.
 Not an agent that always does exactly what you'd do.
 An agent with a stable enough identity that you can predict how it'll handle something new.

-The full architecture behind this, SOUL.md, MEMORY.md, source of truth documents, verification loops, and how they connect into a running system, is in Book 1.
+The full architecture behind this, SOUL.md, MEMORY.md, source of truth documents, verification loops, and how they connect into a running system, is in the beginner's guide.
 If you're building anything serious with an AI agent, it's the practical foundation.
-Available at xeroaiagency.com/learn/build-an-ai-cofounder.
+Start at xeroaiagency.com/learn/your-first-ai-agent.

 ---